Sleqa/GBAPal/README.md

 Add this repo to [Obtainium](https://github.com/ImranR98/Obtainium) as a GitHub source to track and auto-update from [Releases](../../releases).

-## About the AI in this
+## AI Usage

-I built this with a lot of help from AI — I don't have real software development experience, and this app wouldn't exist without it.
+I built this with a lot of help from AI, I don't have real software development experience, and this app wouldn't exist without it.
 I wanted something like this for my own Pokemon ROM hack playthroughs, and once it was working, it seemed worth sharing rather than keeping to myself.
-If nobody else ever uses it, that's fine — I built it for me first, and I'll keep using and improving it either way.
+If nobody else ever uses it, that's fine, I built it for me first, and I'll keep using and improving it either way.
 I'd just rather be upfront about how it was made than pretend otherwise.